Developing & Communicating RTLS Staff Badge Policies Efficiently

 · Delegate from Nurse role

 · Delegate from other staff roles that should be included to ensure a good cross-section of staff on the committee.
-(EVS, Resource Mgmt, Pharmacy, Etc.)
+(EVS, Resource Mgmt, Pharmacy, Etc.) - Establish a clear policy regarding access to the location information

 A fundamental rule that we support is that no one should be able to obtain the location history of staff members without going through both risk management and human resources departments for approval.
 There will likely be times when the risk or legal department requests staff location history when confronted with legal situations regarding the care of a patient.
 They may require proof that a staff member was with a patient when the patient or family member is concerned that no staff member was with them for a certain period.
 The data is considered discoverable in legal situations and is often found to be a good validation that the staff member was where they claimed to be.
 We also recommend that the RTLS location data only be used as supplemental information, and not relied on solely, in any legal proceedings.
-RTLS staff badge data should be treated as a single source of information in the same manner as Security Footage (CCTV), ID Badge Swipe History, Workstation Logins, etc. On their own, none of these are satisfactory, but simply pieces to a larger puzzle as part of a formal investigation.
+RTLS staff badge data should be treated as a single source of information in the same manner as Security Footage (CCTV), ID Badge Swipe History, Workstation Logins, etc. On their own, none of these are satisfactory, but simply pieces to a larger puzzle as part of a formal investigation. - Provide clear guidelines for badge usage and maintenance

 For the RTLS system to work, staff members must properly use and maintain their badges.
 The policies should clearly inform staff how to wear the badge.
 Staff also need to know how to safely clean their badges and what to do if a badge requires a battery replacement.